ox/resume/readme.md

 Played the role of Business Logic Analyst who developed server maintenance software, and hacked away at the core product to kill bugs.
 I experimented with new tech and methodologies with peers to speed up our large app and decreased bandwidth and resource usage many fold.

 #### Codecademy (March 2012 - August 2012) ####
 Contractor and Intern, frontend and backend.
-Designed and implimented a service to allow asynchronous message passing from a Rails app or Sidekiq process to the client via websockets.
+Designed and implemented a service to allow asynchronous message passing from a Rails app or Sidekiq process to the client via websockets.
 The system scales linearly.
 I also added feedback functionality to various aspects of the site and even created a few courses to show off jQuery functionality.